julia-sam/AI-powered-bookmarks/README.md

 - Automatic Categorization: Entries are categorized using a zero-shot classification model (facebook/bart-large-mnli).
 - Search Functionality: Search entries using semantic similarity.
 - Category Filtering: Filter entries by category using dynamic buttons.
-- Visualization: View saved entries by domain or search similarity scores using interactive charts.

 ### Usage
 #### Saving an Entry via Chrome Extension: